-[Revised 9/27/14.
-I present
+[Revised 9/24/25].
+I

 the Plautus material seminar-style.
-Do not limit yourself to what's
+Do not limit yourself to

 PLAUTUS

-sessions devoted to Plautus!
-Aeschylus, Sophocles, and Euripides in a
+emphasize Aeschylus, Sophocles, and Euripides in a

 Greek history class?
 Absolutely.
-And maybe Aristophanes
+And maybe one can

 too.
 But Plautus in Roman history?
 Why?

-they are an immensely valuable historical source--though a source that
+an immensely valuable historical source--though a source that

 must be used with some caution.

 First, some background.
-Here are two summaries of what little we
+Here are two summaries of what

 know of Plautus’ life and work: